-Music in Movement will create a new online channel disseminating the work of the four selected noteworthy European composers and depicting their influence on the European musical landscape of the 20th and 21st centuries.
-The project focuses on four outstanding personalities; Louis Andriessen (1939, the Netherlands), Pierre Boulez (1925-2016, France), Arvo Pärt (1935, Estonia) and Kazimierz Serocki (1922–1981, Poland).
-They represent various European countries and cultures and ensure that their work reflects – as fully as possible – the range of compositional techniques, styles and aesthetics.
-The project aims to expand to more European countries in future.
+Music in Movement creates a new online channel disseminating the work of the four composers and depicts their influence on the European musical landscape of the 20th and 21st centuries.
+The project focuses on four outstanding personalities; Louis Andriessen (1939, the Netherlands), Pierre Boulez (1925–2016, France), Arvo Pärt (1935, Estonia) and Kazimierz Serocki (1922–1981, Poland).
+They represent various European countries and cultures, while their oeuvres reflect – as fully as possible – a range of compositional techniques, styles and aesthetics.
+The project aims to expand to include more European countries in the future.

 I see music as a kind of continuity, like a big tree…Of course there are many branches, many different directions.
 I think music is in constant evolution, and there is nothing absolutely fixed and rigidly determined.

 The project sets up a unique opportunity for an international presentation of Europe’s common musical heritage, including workshops and online activities.
 MiM seeks to cater for musically educated users while also meeting the needs of broader audiences interested in culture.
 MiM investigates how musical landscapes can be linked to social phenomena like migration and free movement of ideas.
 As contemporary classical music is often referred to as “difficult” and challenging to appreciate, it should be presented in an engaging way.

 MiM does so by placing it in the broad context of the cultural and socio-political landscape of the 20th and 21st centuries.
 MiM invites its users to discover more about the composers’ biographies, their representative works, explore video materials, see manuscripts, printed scores and photos.
 With the help of specially designed tools and carefully chosen storytelling the portal allows its users to freely and independently identify the relations between the four personalities.